Oirase Gorge: Japan’s Best Waterfalls & River Walk

 • Nenokuchi’s JR Bus stop (JR バス子ノ口)

-Important: The bikes available from the above 3 places are for customers with a height of 140 cm and above.
+Important: The bicycles available from the above 3 places are for customers with a height of 140 cm and above.
 Because no cycling tracks are available at Oirase Gorge, bikes for children are currently unavailable to ensure the safety of younger children.

 If you read Japanese, you can also refer to the official website HERE.